jessicacousins/fullstack_vite_webapp/README.md

 - **Personalized User Feed**: Integrate free APIs to create a tailored content feed for each user.
 - **Chat Feature**: Implement direct messaging functionality to allow users to communicate in real-time.
 - **AI Image Generator**: Integrate an AI-powered image generator for user interactions or creative features.
-- **AI Bot**: Add an AI bot to assist users or provide dynamic interactions.
-- **Lore History Section**: Develop a detailed lore/history section with categorized sublinks for easy navigation.
 - **Help/Contact Section**: Create a help and contact page to provide user support and FAQs.

 ## License Info